 For a beauty company like Olay, competition doesn’t just come in the form of other products and companies – but also other treatments and therapies, including cosmetic surgery.

-So it’s vital for a brand like Olay to be able to understand how its target audiences thinks and speaks about cosmetic surgery – and how attitudes to the topic are changing over time – so that it can position its own product marketing accordingly.
+So it’s vital for a brand like theirs, to be able to understand how its target audiences thinks and speaks about cosmetic surgery – and how attitudes to the topic are changing over time, so that it can position its own product marketing accordingly.

-Traditional qualitative methods such as focus groups have struggled to come up with objective insights on cosmetic surgery because of observer bias and the obvious sensitivity of the topic.
-To compound the issue, there was also a lack of available research prior to 2014.
+Traditional qualitative methods, such as focus groups have struggled to come up with objective insights on cosmetic surgery because of observer bias and the obvious sensitivity of the topic.
+To compound the issue further, prior to 2014, it was found that there was a lack of available research

 So, we were challenged to find a way to come up with objective, actionable insights, going from further back in time and right up to the present.